lohanbruno/ApiB2W/README.md

 # API Stars Wars

-# Requirements
+# Prerequisites

 - Java 8
 - Maven
 - MongoDB

 # How to use
-- Launch MongoDB at default port by typing **mongod** on your terminal.
+- Launch MongoDB at default port by typing **mongod** in your terminal.
-- Inside the project's folder, type **mvn spring-boot:run** on your terminal to launch the application.
+- Inside the project's folder, type **mvn spring-boot:run** in your terminal to launch the application.
 - To run tests use **mvn test**

 # URLS